-Even though a user might share their login for the e-learning platform easily but a Facebook or google password is more personal and the user would refrain from sharing it with their friends.
+Even though a user might share their login for the e-learning video platform easily but a Facebook or google password is more personal and the user would refrain from sharing it with their friends.
 Also, since it’s SSO is user friendly and it saves trouble such as remembering password and login is much simpler with just a click it makes sense to promote this feature to the user.

 Restrict Video Watch time to Prevent Misuse or Overuse

 Another way to make sure that the account is not shared by the users is to restrict total watch time for a user.
 Typically a user won’t watch a lecture twice or thrice, depending on your user’s behavior you can keep a total playback time for a video restricted.

 This way you can ensure that your e-learning video is not being watched multiple times by several users.
 For a more technical explanation on this, you can refer to the video linked for restrict watch time by vdocipher, also, in case you need code for this you can get it here.

-All the above-mentioned methods for e-learning video protection catered to access related piracy, another important way is to stop video download.
+All the above-mentioned methods for e-learning video protection catered to access related piracy, another important way is to prevent video download.

 Using Video Encryption

 Video encryption technology is used to secure your videos by encrypting or hiding them from anyone you haven’t given access to.
 Basically it stops anyone from viewing the video without your permission(the encryption key).